 80, and HTTPS requests occur

-Requests issued through the URL Fetch service can use any of the following HTTP methods:
+If you issue requests through the URL Fetch service, you can use any of the following HTTP methods:

 A request can include HTTP headers and, for